SirPotatoIV/password-generator/README.md

 This repository is for creating a password generator.
 This is for the 3rd homework assignment in my web development class.
 This password generator can create a randomly generated password from 8-128 characters long.
 The user has the ability to select what character types to include.
 If the user does not select any types of characters they will recieve a message to indicate the error.
 User can continue to generate random passwords. user can copy the generated password.

 ## Images
-Starting View
+Starting View:

 ![Starting View](./assets/start-view.png)

-Password Generation Example
+Password Generation Example:

 ![Password Generation Example](./assets/password-example.png)

-Error Message Example
+Error Message Example:

 ![Error Message Example](./assets/error-message.png)

 ## Installation